Nexus-Mods/NexusMods.App/docs/developers/decisions/backend/0017-garbage-collector-design.md

 - Mod Library
     - Any item in the library may be added to a loadout at any time, thus must not be deleted.
+    - More specifically, we're interested in `LibraryArchiveFileEntry` objects which are not retracted.
+These are the files that are stored inside archives added to the library.
 - Loadouts
     - Loadouts have some `LoadoutItems` which do not correspond to a `LibraryItem`.
     - Example: `Game Files` and `Overrides` files.